davekinkead/thesis/paper.coffee.md

         student.ability = Math.min student.ability * (1 + student.school.impact * 0.2), 1.0

-In each tick, a certain percentage of students will graduate from each school.
-These students are then replaced by new enrolments.
-This will be modelled by re-randomising the graduating students ability.
+In each tick, a some students will graduate from and new students will enrol.
+The is acheived by  This will be modelled by re-randomising the graduating students ability.
 First we calculate the average student performance for each school during the last tick to determine which school is better.

     Simulation::graduate = () ->